What is professional liability Insurance?

 Why do I need general liability insurance?

-General liability insurance provides protection against liability claims for bodily injury (BI) and property damage (PD) arising out of premises, operations, advertising and personal injury (PI) liability.
+General liability insurance provides protection against liability claims for bodily injury (BI) and property damage (PD) arising out of operations, advertising and personal injury (PI) liability.